unibe-icelab/thz-image-explorer/paper/paper.md

 # Summary

 THz Image Explorer primarily serves as a high-performance data analysis tool for THz 2D images.
-The main focus lies on preliminary browsing of measurements, rough analysis of scans and identifying regions of interest in each scan.
+Its main focus lies on preliminary browsing of measurements, rough analysis of scans and identifying regions of interest in each scan.
 It is designed in a modular way to allow possible implementation of more thorough analysis features in the future.